-One final aspect that should be considered for ECCS is that multiple factors influence health and well-being.
+One final aspect that should be considered for ECCS is that multiple factors influence health and wellbeing.
 Most of these facilities had activities ranging from education to fitness to entertainment, showing that these centers were comprehensive.
-These elements not only assist with development and learning, but also keep individuals active and healthy.
+Community leaders recognized the importance of social determinants of health, involving themselves and their partners in addressing issues such as economic opportunity, affordable housing, neighborhood safety, and food access in addition to their role in early childhood and maternal and child health promotion.